ibkoun/Task-Management/README.md

     </div>
     <figcaption>
         <p align="justify">
             <b>Figure 1.
-The view of the application.</b> The tab containing a table view of tasks (left) and the tab containing the table view of workers (right).
+The view of the application.</b> The tab containing the table view of tasks (left) and the tab containing the table view of workers (right).
         </p>
     </figcaption>
 </div>